 Well-known educator Elizabeth Moir Tenduf-La has been awarded an MBE (Member of the Order of the British Empire) by Her Majesty The Queen in her Birthday Honours List 2014, for her services to British education and the teaching of English in Sri Lanka.

-In 1990, Ms Moir was requested by President Premadasa to run a multimedia English language programme on television and radio to give the rural people an equal opportunity to learn the English language that their counterparts in the towns enjoyed.
+In 1990, Mrs Moir was requested by President Premadasa to run a multimedia English language programme on television and radio to give the rural people an equal opportunity to learn the English language that their counterparts in the towns enjoyed.
 She invited Barbara Goldsmith, a former Head of BBC English, to work with her.
 Her team bought the hugely successful English language programme ‘Follow Me’ from the BBC and used this with introductions in Sinhala and Tamil on the state radio and television at prime time.
 They had 80 language centres across the country from Jaffna in the North to Matara in the South, and held written and spoken English examinations set by the University of Warwick.

-Ms Moir was then persuaded by a group of parents to start the Elizabeth Moir School in 1995.
-The school has enjoyed enormous academic success, recently quoted in the Daily Telegraph as having the third best IGCSE results outside of the UK.
-The school places great emphasis on community services and seeks to mould global citizens.
-Mrs Moir is particularly involved with Sri Lanka Unites, a group that hopes to bring together youth from different communities, post-war.
+Mrs Moir was then persuaded by a group of parents to start the Elizabeth Moir School in 1996.
+The school has enjoyed enormous academic success, quoted in the Daily Telegraph as having the third best IGCSE results outside of the UK in 2012.
+Later in 2015 her A Level students achieved 38% A* grades and in 2016 64% of all papers at IGCSE were given A* grades which placed them ahead of their former rivals.

 Elizabeth Moir School places great emphasis on sports and the arts.
 In addition all students in the school are committed to community service projects.
 Mrs Moir is particularly involved with Sri Lanka Unites, a group that hopes to bring together youth from different communities, post-war.
 She is committed to moulding global citizens